Storm Debby makes landfall in Florida – DW – 08/05/2024

 The US National Hurricane Center (NHC) warned of record-setting rainfall and storm surges.

-The hurricane center has forecast life-threatening conditions, including storm surges up to 10 feet (3 meters) in some areas.
+The NHC has forecast life-threatening conditions, including storm surges up to 10 feet (3 meters) in some areas.

 Once it makes landfall, Debby will likely slowly move north through the week, the NHC said.